ci010/electron-vue-next/docs/index.md

 ### Dependencies Management

-If you adding a new dependency, make sure if it's using any **nodejs** module, add it as `excludeOptimize` in the `package.json`.
+If you adding a new dependency, make sure if it's using any **nodejs** module, add it as `external` in the `package.json`.
 Otherwise, the vite will complain about "I cannot handle it!".

 ```json
 {